 Day 3: Burj Khalifa, Dubai Mall and the Dubai Fountains

-End your Dubai trip in style!
-From the Wild Wadi Waterpark, head to the incomparable Burj Khalifa – the world’s tallest building.
-Visit the observation deck on level 125, which is 465 metres above the ground.
+At the Burj Khalifa, visit the observation deck on level 125, which is 465 metres above the ground.
 Enjoy a falcon’s eye view of the city from here.
 Make use of the telescopes that are placed in different spots to gaze into the distance.

 On the ground floor, explore the Dubai Mall and its many retail outlets and food court eateries.
 The Dubai Mall has 1200 plus retail outlets and it’s not possible to take them all in during one afternoon, so don’t even try.
 Just follow the map and visit only those stores that you absolutely want to.
 Don’t miss a visit to the gold souqs – you’ll never see so much gold anywhere else!